Sn0wAlice/MatryRiska/README.md

 cargo run
 ```

 ## Usage
 When the app is up: go on `http://localhost:8080` and that's it!

 You wan't to add a new functionality?
 Feel free to open a [issue](https://github.com/Sn0wAlice/MatryRiska/issues) or a pull request!

+## Configuration
+With the docker file (and local install), you can see the `./config` folder.
+You can change the configuration by updating the `default.json` file.
+Don't forget to update the `docker-compose.yml` file to update the default configuration.

 ## Contributors
 - [Sn0wAlice](https://github.com/Sn0wAlice)